TotalyAHuman/first-macro-keyboard/README.md

 # first-macro-keyboard
-files that I use for a functional macro keyboard
-In here. you will find an autohotkey script and an intercept keyremap.ini.
+These are the files that I use for a functional macro keyboard In here. you will find an autohotkey script and an intercept keyremap.ini.
+You do require interception, intercept and autohotkey first though!